CurveDocs/curve-docs/docs/curve_dao/xgov/xgov.md

 The Relayer receives the broadcasted message and, using the `relay` function, forwards this message to the appropriate agent.
 The agents defined in the L2 Relayer contract (`OWNERSHIP_AGENT`, `PARAMETER_AGENT`, `EMERGENCY_AGENT`) are responsible for executing the instructions contained in the message.

-!!!info
+!!!warning
-    The agent addresses cannot be altered.
+    A Relayer's agent addresses cannot be altered.

 ## **Arbitrum**

 ### `relay`
 !!! description "`L2-Relayer.apply_admins():`"

-    !!!guard "Guarded Method"
-        This function is only callable by the `ownership admin`.

     Function to receive messages, relay them to the appropriate agent, and execute the messages by calling the `execute` function on the agent's contract.